howard-yen/spotifind/README.md

 ## What's next for Spotifind
 Currently, Spotifind is primarily a song recommender based on location and the user's tastes. **We hope to expand the scope of the application, and eventually add features such as allowing users to add social media accounts and learn playlists.** Our vision of Spotifind is a platform where people can find connections with others they never would have met otherwise, through the universal language of music.

-## Accomplishments that we're proud of
-Our biggest accomplishment was being able to combine our React frontend and Python backend using Flask to create a robust application.
-We had to stitch together a variety of elements, including sending data both ways between React and Python.
-Though we initially ran into problems with getting everything to work together nicely, finally connecting all the pieces and seeing it all work in tandem was incredibly rewarding.